ezYakaEagle442/rpi4k3s/docs/setup-server.md

 Now insert the SD card (in a powered off Pi) and connect the power.

 ## Setup Pi
-Ones the Pi has booted up, you will see the Desktop (if the full image is used).
+Ones the Pi has booted up (it sshould takes arond ~10 minutes), you will see the Desktop (if the full image is used).
 Go through the default settings.
 Country/Language etc. Change password.
 Enable WiFi.
 Before restarting go to Preferences -> Raspberry Pi Configuration -> Interfaces -> and enable ssh.
 Now reboot your Pi.